ElianCordoba/softwareontheroad/src/content/nodejs-scalability-issues.md

 # Using Agendash as a good admin GUI

-Now your jobs are stored in the db and are less error prompt but they can ocurr.
+Now your jobs are stored in the DB and are less error prompt but they can occur.
-A good way to monitorize your active, scheduled, and failed jobs is by using Agendash the web UI for agendajs Also with have control over the jobs, we can re-schedule, create, run, and delete them.
+A good way to monitor your active, scheduled, and failed jobs are by using Agendash the web UI for agendajs Also with have control over the jobs, we can re-schedule, create, run, and delete them.

 ![Agendash overview](/img/nodejs-scalability/job-details.png)

-## Agendash Instalation
+## Agendash Installation

   Go where you start your Express.js routes and add a new one for Agendash.